 In the list, a Georgia landlord must also make it clear that the tenant must agree to the damages or dissent to the claims.
 If a tenant agrees, the landlord can continue.

-Your tenant will also have a right to inspect the property with the list you gave them.
+As a landlord, your tenant will also have a right to inspect the rental property with the list you gave them.
 They must do this within five days of moving out.
-If they agree to the list, they must sign it in agreement.
+If they agree to the list, they must prove so with their signature.
 And if they refuse, then they must write out the items they disagree with and sign a dissenting statement.

-Georgia law requires landlords to return their tenant’s deposit one month after they move out.
+Georgia law requires landlords to return security deposits one month after the tenant moves out.
+The landlord is allowed to deduct from the deposit for estimated costs of repair.
 If the Georgia landlord won’t be returning the full security deposit, they’re required to provide their tenant with an itemized list of damages.

-Illegally withholding a tenant’s deposit may have some repercussions.
-Among other things, the landlord may have to pay the tenant up to 3 times the amount wrongfully withheld.
+There may be some repercussions if you illegally withhold a tenant's deposit.
+Among other things, like your tenant potentially taking them to small claims court, the landlord may have to pay the tenant up to 3 times the amount wrongfully withheld.

 Sale of Rental Unit